WebOfTrust/WOT-terms/docs/resources/mdfiles/draft-pfeairheller-did-keri.md

 ## Man-In-The-Middle Attacks

-The protections mentioned in [Replay Attacks]()and [Message Attacks]()render Man-In-The-Middle attacks ineffective against the KERI protocol and this DID Method.
+The protections mentioned in Replay Attacks and Message Attacks render Man-In-The-Middle attacks ineffective against the KERI protocol and this DID Method.

 # Conventions and Definitions